diefenbach/django-lfs/docs/developer/howtos/how_to_add_own_order_numbers/index.rst

         models.py

-Implement The Application
+Implement the application
 =========================

-Add the Model
+Add the model
 -------------

 Within ``models.py`` file of your application create a class called